orbisgis/h2gis/docs/dev/ST_Intersects.md

 Returns true if `geomA` intersects `geomB`.

-Overlaps means that `geomA` and `geomB` share any portion of space.
+Intersects means that `geomA` and `geomB` have at least one point in common.

 {% include sfs-1-2-1.html %}